The Dark Pictures Anthology: Development

-The series is developed by Supermassive Games.
+After favourable reception of their 2015 title Until Dawn, developer Supermassive Games realized that there was a market for interactive drama horror games, and wanted to expand the concept to a larger audience.
+By 2018, Konami began soliciting pitches for future Silent Hill titles, including for an episodic series.
+Supermassive Games was among those developers to pitch such title, but Konami ultimately turned them down in favor of collaborating with different developers.
+Their Silent Hill proposal was repurposed as the framework for the anthology series.
+Thus, The Dark Pictures Anthology series was created, with Man of Medan being the first of eight planned instalments in the series.
+Supermassive Games stated that they plan on releasing the subsequent seven games every six months in the anthology, with each game based on a horror trope that will feature a unique story with no correlation to the other entries in the series.
 In 2020, publisher Bandai Namco Entertainment described it as difficult to market as a series, as it was called an "anthology" while only having one entry; they considered it a long-term investment, that they thought would make more sense to players and would get a larger audience as more games become available.

 Music

-The opening theme is a rendition of Conversations with Death, which was recorded in 2017 by American metal bands Khemmis and Spirit Adrift.
+The music for the series is composed by Jason Graves, while the opening theme is a rendition of Conversations with Death, which was recorded in 2017 by American metal bands Khemmis and Spirit Adrift.

 Reception

+Sales

 During its debut week, Man of Medan was the third best-selling physical game in the UK, and the best-selling in Europe, the Middle East, Africa, and Asia and reached one million copies sold worldwide after a year on sale.
 Little Hope's physical sales for its first week in the UK were 47% lower than Man of Medan's; GamesIndustry.biz commented that this may in part be due to the COVID-19 pandemic, which led to a larger number of players buying digital versions of video games than in previous years.

-Future

-In February 2022, Supermassive Games filed trademarks for six potential future entries.
-Five featured the standard The Dark Pictures branding, subtitled The Craven Man, Directive 8020, Intercession, Winterfold, and Switchback.
-The sixth potential title, subtitled O Death, is instead branded The Dark Pictures Presents.
-Of these potential titles, so far Switchback VR and Directive 8020 have been officially announced.